Levy-Khintchin Theorem for best simultaneous Diophantine approximations: Introduction

 for some constant $K_{d,c}$.
-When $c=1$, it is also possible to derive this inequality from a Theorem of W. M. Schmidt (see \cite{Chev-Khin}).
+When $c=1$, it is also possible to derive this inequality from a theorem of W. M. Schmidt (see \cite{Chev-Khin}).

-In this work, as in \cite{Chev-Levy}, the flow $(g_{t})$ is the main tool.
-Together with the flow, an important ingredient is a surface $S$ of co--dimension $1$ transverse to the flow and the first return map associated with the flow.
-Such transversals have been widely used and we only mention two closely related works.
+As in the aforementioned works, the diagonal flow $(g_{t})$ is the main tool.
+However, unlike e.g. \cite{Chev-Levy}, we introduce an important new ingredient: a co-dimension one submanifold transverse to the flow.
+It should be noticed that many works on continued fraction algorithms also use transversals, we mention two such works.

-Firstly, P. Arnoux and A. Nogueira in \cite{Arn-Nog}, have used transversals to naturally obtain invariant measures associated with multidimensional continued fraction algorithms.
-Furthermore, in the case of the one dimensional continued fraction algorithm, their approach leads to an interpretation of the L\'{e}vy's constant as the average return time of the flow on the transversal.
+Firstly, the transformation induced on a well-chosen sub-interval by an interval exchange transformation $T$ is an interval exchange transformation $\hat T$ defined with the same number of intervals.
+The Rauzy-Veech continued fraction algorithm is the map $R:T \mapsto \hat T$ where $T$ is an interval exchange transformation defined on an interval of length $1$ and $\hat T$ is renormalized so that it is defined on an interval of length $1$ (see \cite{Rau1,Rau2,Veech}).
+In \cite{Veech}, W. Veech proved that $R$ admits a unique absolutely continuous invariant measure up to a scalar multiple, using a bimeasureably invertible extension $\hat R$ of the map $R$.
+In turn, this extension is constructed as the first return map of a ``diagonal flow'' on a transversal.
+It should be noticed that at the same time, H. Masur proposed a very similar construction in \cite{Mas}.

-Secondly, in some cases, the transformation induced on a sub-interval by an interval exchange transformation $T_{1}$ is an interval exchange transformation $T_{2}$ of the same kind as $T_{1}$.
-In such situations, the map $T_{1} \rightarrow T_{2}$ can be seen as the Gauss map of a ``multidimensional continued fraction algorithm".
-In \cite{Veech}, W. Veech used a transversal to prove that this Gauss map admits an unique absolutely continuous invariant measure up to a scalar multiple.
+Secondly, A. Haas proved analogs of the result of Doeblin, Bosma, Jager and Wiedijk and of the Lévy-Khintchin result in the setting of excursions of geodesic into the neighborhood of a cusp on a finite area hyperbolic 2-orbifold, see \cite{Haas1,Haas2}.
+A. Haas used the ergodicity of the geodesic flow and a transversal in the unit tangent bundle that projects on a finite union of geodesic segments of the hyperbolic plane.

-In our case, the transversal is the set of unimodular lattices the first two minimums of which are equal (actually, the definition is slightly more restrictive, see section 3.1 for the exact definition of the transversal).
-It is crucial to observe that the visiting times of the transversal are given by a formula involving best simultaneous Diophantine approximations, see Lemma \ref{lem:return-best}.
-Making use of Birkhoff Theorem, this observation leads to a L\'{e}vy-Khintchin result in the space of lattices and to a formula close to the Arnoux-Nogueira interpretation of the L\'{e}vy's constant:
+In our case, up to a negligible set of flow trajectories, the transversal is the set of unimodular lattices whose first two minima are equal (see Section 3.1).
+The first return map of the flow in the transversal play the role of an invertible extension of the missing Gauss map.
+It is crucial to observe that the visiting times of the transversal by the flow are given by a simple formula involving best simultaneous Diophantine approximations; see Lemma \ref{lem:return-best}.
+Making use of the Birkhoff ergodic theorem, this observation leads to a L\'{e}vy-Khintchin result in the space of lattices and to a formula close to the Arnoux-Nogueira interpretation of the L\'{e}vy's constant (see \cite{Arn-Nog}):

 where $\mu$ is the invariant measure in the space of lattices, $\mu_{S}$ the invariant measure induced by the flow on the transversal $S$ and $\tau$ the return time to $S$, see Theorem~\ref{Birkhoff} and Corollary \ref{cor:levy-d}.